IHatePython375/Gamified-To-do/README.md

 # Remaining Functionality Needed to Add/Bugs to Fix

-1. Linking the frontend to the backend
+1. Linking the frontend to the backend - DONE

 2. When adding a category in settings doesn't add it to the dropdown in 'Add Task' (locked to just the provided 3)